fltb/hexo-theme-minos/README.md

 Simply decide your preferred language for each page (or use the [language folder](https://hexo.io/docs/internationalization.html#Path)) and create an additional `_config.<language shortname>.yml`, then you are ready to go.

+You can use [dedicated config file](https://hexo.io/docs/configuration.html#Alternate-Theme-Config) like `_config.<theme name>.<language shortname>.yml` in your site folder instead of theme folder, too.

 **Responsive Layout**

 No matter what modern browsering device your audiences are using, they can always get the best experience because Minos's responsive